Vtenext 25.02: A three-way path to RCE

 RCE using pearcmd.php

-Depending on the installation type and the presence of additional software, such as other sites in virtual hosts or extra PHP modules/pluginsexploitable gadgets may be present.
+Depending on the installation type and the presence of additional software, such as other sites in virtual hosts or extra PHP modules/pluginsexploitable gadgets may be present elsewhere.
 In such cases, these gadgets can be leveraged to our advantage, thanks to the ability to use path traversal to navigate the file system.

 famous example is the presence of the PEAR PHP framework in applications installed by default on many Docker containers that use PHP and most modern-day systems.